Geodesic complexity of homogeneous Riemannian manifolds: Introduction

-Before continuing, we recall the definition of geodesic complexity from \cite{RecioMitter} for the case of a Riemannian manifold.
-For simplicity, we will refer to geodesic segments with compact intervals as domains simply as \emph{geodesics}.
+Before continuing, we recall the definition of geodesic complexity of geodesic spaces from \cite[Definition 1.7]{RecioMitter} for the special case of a complete Riemannian manifold.
 Let $(M,g)$ be a complete connected Riemannian manifold and let $PM:=C^0([0,1],M)$ be equipped with the compact-open topology.
+We recall that a geodesic segment $\gamma:[0,1] \to M$ is called \emph{minimal} if it minimizes the length compared to all rectifiable paths from $\gamma(0)$ to $\gamma(1)$.
+For simplicity, we shall call a minimal geodesic segment simply a \emph{minimal geodesic}.
 Consider